YESCO: The Fremont Street Experience

+In 1995 YESCO engineered and installed the original Fremont Street Experience.
+With more than 1.9 million lamps, it was the largest and most unique video display in the world.

 Welcome to Fabulous Las Vegas

 YESCO owns the Welcome to Fabulous Las Vegas sign.

 Other projects

 YESCO designed and installed the signs and light-up strips at Allegiant Stadium, the home of the Las Vegas Raiders and UNLV Rebels Football.
 The company also designed and installed the signage at the Raiders' headquarters and practice facility in Henderson, Nevada.

 The company has provided support to the Neon Museum, which is dedicated to preserving the neon signs and associated artifacts of Las Vegas.
 Some of the retired signs include the sign for the Silver Slipper casino and Aladdin's lamp from the first version of the Aladdin Casino.

 Key individuals

 Founder

-Born in Sunderland, United Kingdom in 1895, Thomas Young was 15 years old when his family emigrated to Ogden, Utah.
-Hard-working and talented, the boy applied his passion to making signs, becoming a Master Sign Writer.
+Born in Sunderland, United Kingdom, in 1895, Thomas Young was 15 years old when his family emigrated to Ogden, Utah.
+The boy applied his passion to making signs.
 He began by creating wall-lettering and gold-leaf window signs, working for the Electric Service Company and the Redfield-King Sign Company in Ogden.

 Young married Elmina Carlisle in 1916.
-Four years later, in 1920, he founded his own sign company: Thomas Young Sign Company, which specialized in coffin plates, gold window lettering, lighted signs and painted advertisements.
+In 1920, he founded his own sign company: Thomas Young Sign Company, which specialized in coffin plates, gold window lettering, lighted signs and painted advertisements.

-In 1932 Young expanded his business to Las Vegas, and within two years purchased the Ogden Armory for $12,000 to expand production capacity.
-He also started a branch in Salt Lake City in that year.
+In 1932, Young expanded his business to Las Vegas, and within two years, he purchased the Ogden Armory for $12,000 to expand the production capacity.
+He also opened a branch in Salt Lake City that year.

 Young was elected president of the National Sign Association in 1936, serving for two terms.
-A year later, in 1937, he moved his family and YESCO headquarters to Salt Lake City, Utah, and continued expanding the business.
+A year later, in 1937, he moved his family and YESCO headquarters to Salt Lake City, Utah, and continued the business.

-In 1969 Young turned over the reins of company leadership to his son who currently serves as the chairman of the board.
-The company is now managed by third and fourth generations of the Young family.
+Today, helmed by the third and fourth generations of Young's family, YESCO creates, services and maintains award-winning displays for some of the world's most prestigious brands.